Bikeman868/NPL/cli/README.md

 To install on Microsoft Windows, run the following command script .\installer\win\install

-This script will globally install the `npl-cli` nodejs package, create a symbolic link to it in your user profile directory, then add `.\installer\win` to your path environment variable.
+This script will globally install the `npl-cli` nodejs package, then add the `.\installer\win\dist` directory to your path environment variable.

 This directory contains `npl.cmd` which will run the NPL CLI using nodejs.